geyang/variational_autoencoder_pytorch/README.md

 - [x] chore: add Makefile.
 - [x] explain reparameterization
 - [x] explain variational loss
-- [ ] think of a demo: how do you visualize the output of a variational autoencoder?
-A python demo?

 ## Usage (To Run)
 1. install dependencies via